Abdullahibishar/diabetes-risk-prediction/README.md

 | `diabetes.csv` | Dataset for training |
 | `diabetes.ipynb` | Notebook for model building and tuning |

+Hyperparameter tuning was performed using GridSearchCV over a wide parameter space, optimizing for F1-score.
+However, after evaluation, the original Gradient Boosting model exhibited superior overall performance with higher accuracy and F1-Score.
+Therefore, the original model was retained for deployment to ensure more reliable predictions.

+### 📚 SHAP Explainability Note

+During model evaluation, SHAP (SHapley Additive exPlanations) was used to interpret the Gradient Boosting model’s behavior.
+The SHAP analysis revealed that features like Glucose, BMI, and Age were the most influential in driving diabetes predictions, while Gender and Skin Thickness had relatively lower impacts.

+However, SHAP visualizations were not integrated into the final deployed app to maintain simplicity and accessibility for general users.
+Instead, health indicator summaries were provided in natural language to ensure transparency without overwhelming non-technical users.

+This approach ensures that while the model remains technically explainable, the deployed interface stays user-friendly and aligned with best practices in healthcare AI communication.

 ## 📦 Installation
 1. Clone the repository:
     ```bash